Learn

 – Avoid re treating if results aren’t immediately perfect

-– Wait at least 2 weeks before assessing Realistic Expectations by Treatment anti-wrinkle Results
+– Wait at least 2 weeks before assessing Realistic Expectations by Treatment wrinkle Results

-**Natural:** Slight softening of lines; continued movement visible; looks like good health **Obvious:** Frozen expression; inability to move; plastic appearance **Balance:** Goal is “rested” appearance, not “no lines visible” Filler Results
+**Natural:** Slight softening of lines; continued movement visible; looks like good health **Obvious:** Frozen expression; inability to move; plastic appearance **Balance:** Goal is “rested” appearance, not “no lines visible” Treatment results

 **Natural:** Subtle fullness; restored volume; enhanced features; proportionate **Obvious:** Disproportionate fullness; ballooning cheeks; too large lips; artificial appearance **Balance:** Restores what was lost, not adding excess Questions to Ensure Natural Results Before treatment, ask: